suny-downstate-medical-center/netpyne/doc/source/reference.rst

 The rationale for using connectivity rules is that you can create connections between subsets of neurons that match certain criteria, e.g. only presynaptic neurons of a given cell type, and postsynaptic neurons of a given population, and/or within a certain range of locations.

-Each item of the ``connParams`` list contains a dictionary that defines a connectivity rule, containing the following fields:
+Each item of the ``connParams`` ordered dictionary consists of a key and value.
+The key is an arbitrary label used as reference for this connectivity rule.
+The value contains a dictionary that defines the connectivity rule parameters and includes the following fields:

 * **preTags** - Set of conditions for the presynaptic cells.
 	Defined as a dictionary with the attributes/tags of the presynaptic cell and the required values e.g. ``{'cellType': 'PYR'}``.